bennhood/bennhood/README.md

 My work centers around **realistic environments, hands-on labs, and end-to-end security monitoring**.

 This portfolio documents my progression through **SIEM tooling, threat detection, log analysis, and incident response**, with an emphasis on how decisions are made inside a live SOC.

+Expanding knowledge into IAM, as attackers dont break into systems, they log in.
+Starting with SC-300 and EntraID, with projects based around OKTA, Sailpoint and Automated Identity coming soon.

 ---